 There were no incidents in the course of our journey, save for the fact that one of my Chuvash escorts fell overboard in a drunken stupor and drowned.
 That left me with eleven.
 When we clambered off the steamer at Chistopol one of the remaining Chuvashes offered to round up some horse-drawn carts and then failed to return.
 So now they were down to ten.
-They managed to let me know that the disappearing Chuvash, who was about forty versts\ from his home in a place called Montazmo, must have gone to see how things were with his parents.
+They managed to let me know that the disappearing Chuvash, must have gone to see how things were with his parents in Montazmo, about forty versts, or twenty-five miles, away.